prakhar-gahlot/Lambdatest_assignment/README.md

 step 1 -
-create a file named .env in the root directory and add LambdaTest credentials in the following manner -
+create a file named .env in the root directory and add LambdaTest credentials in that file in the following manner -

 LT_USERNAME = [your username]